saarahalkhamees/TASK-TS-ArrowFunctions/README.md

-# JS-Functions-Part2
+# JS-ArrowFunctions

 ## Instructions

-- Fork and clone [this repository](https://github.com/JoinCODED/TASK-JS-Functions-Part2) to your `Development` folder.
+- Fork and clone [this repository](https://github.com/JoinCODED/TASK-JS-ArrowFunctions) to your `Development` folder.
   - ```bash
-    git clone git@github.com:<your_username>/TASK-JS-Functions-Part2.git
+    git clone git@github.com:<your_username>/TASK-JS-ArrowFunctions.git
     ```

 ### Running The Tests